Post-Install Checklist

 kubectl logs -n tdk deployment/tdk-backend

-kubectl logs -n tdk deployment/tdk-agent
+kubectl logs -n tdk deployment/tdk-worker

 Step 2: Test Database Access